-Hoping to make her online course match the in-class experience, Jenny Tucker teamed up the Alabama Digital Humanities Center and Katy Allen of the College of Continuing Studies to build an interactive map for her Survey of Art course.
+Hoping to make her online course match the in-class experience, Jenny Tucker teamed up with the Alabama Digital Humanities Center and Katy Allen of the College of Continuing Studies to build an interactive map for her Survey of Art course.

 ARTmap, as it’s officially called, combines a multilayered Google map with multimedia and discussion elements to create a richer online learning experience.
 Students can now explore the evolution of art across time and space as they travel through each module.

-In this interview Jenny and Katy talk about how the map came to life and how they hope it will enhance student learning for semesters to come.
+In this interview, Jenny and Katy talk about how the map came to life and how they hope it will enhance student learning for semesters to come.

 What were your first thoughts about the idea?

 Jenny: It initially began as a conversation with CCS during the typical 3-year MOU update/revision process.
 I stated that I wanted my online course to feel like my original on-campus courses, but I didn’t have an idea of how to achieve that beyond additional video recordings of “tidbits” or “fun facts.”

 To expand upon wanting my online course to feel like a classroom course: An accountability of interest for instructor and student was missing in my courses — the interactivity, the personal anecdotes, and relevant cultural references that enrich the classroom experience.
 I initially joined UA as the on-campus lecturer for the large survey classes, teaching approximately 600-800 students a semester.

 From the beginning, I saw that my job as a lecturer was to go beyond the fundamental art history content and to attempt to find a method that would resonate with the students.
 Humor was initial instinct probably because I was nervous and young on that first day of classes 8 years ago (and hey, if it’s not baroque, don’t fix it — an oldie but a goodie).
 As an aside, I’ll never forget that first class: It was in the biology lecture hall and I stood in front of 250 students.